basicfuton/basicfuton.github.io/README.md

-# basicfuton's portfolio
+# basicfuton's website
-A portfolio of my work that I am proud of.
+A central host for all of my websites and projects